jakepark/aa-capstone-jake-park/README.md

-# myFacebook
+# myfacebook

 [Heroku link][heroku]

 [heroku]: http://jakebook.herokuapp.com

 ## Minimum Viable Product
-myFacebook is a clone of Facebook built on Rails and Backbone.
+myfacebook is a clone of Facebook built on Rails and Backbone.
 Users can:

 <!-- This is a Markdown checklist.
 Use it to keep track of your progress! -->